AlphaBravoCompany/blog.alphabravo.io/content/posts/2021/12-08-multiple-kubeconfig.md

 ---
-title: "Zero To Hero: Working With Multiple KUBECONFIGs"
+title: "Zero To Hero: Working With Multiple Kubeconfig Files"
-description: "We show you how to manage and work with multiple KUBECONFIG files from the comfort of the Linux CLI."
+description: "We show you how to manage and work with multiple `kubeconfig` files from the comfort of the Linux CLI."
 slug: "zero-to-hero-working-with-multiple-kubeconfig"
 date: 2021-12-08T13:00:00Z
 draft: false